 F-1 and J-1 Travel

 - Valid I-20 or DS-2019 recently endorsed with signature from OISS.
 You must bring your I-20/DS-2019 to OISS for travel signature.
 OISS requires THREE business day to issue a new travel signature, so plan ahead.

 Valid visa stamp in passport.
 Check the expiration date.
 If expired, you must renew at a U.S. Consulate or Embassy.
 (Please note, if you have been outside of the United States for 5 months or longer and your F-1 or J-1 visa is still valid ie. unexpired, you may need a NEW visa according to a recent State Department rule.
 Please check with the nearest U.S. consulate to determine if your visa is still valid for entry to the US.)

-- Beginning April 30th, 2013 U.S. Customs and Border Protection (CBP) will no longer provide paper I-94 cards at the Port of Entry (except in limited circumstances).
+- Beginning April 30th, 2013 U.S. Customs and Border Protection (CBP) no longer provides paper I-94 cards at the Port of Entry (except in limited circumstances).
 For details, visit: I-94 Newsflash

 If you have any questions before you depart the U.S., please contact OISS.